dharshan-aids/FaceRecognition/README.md

-# Deep Learning Face Recognition System
+# Face Recognition System

-A real-time face recognition system developed using Python and deep learning.
+A real-time face recognition project built using Python and deep learning.

-## Project Overview
+## About

-This project uses a webcam to detect and recognize faces in real time.
-FaceNet is used to generate face embeddings, while MTCNN is used for face detection.
-Cosine similarity is used to compare the live face with stored face embeddings.
+This project uses a webcam to detect and recognize faces.
+MTCNN is used for face detection, FaceNet generates face embeddings, and cosine similarity is used to match faces.

-## Technologies Used
+## Technologies

 - Python 3.11
 - OpenCV